 Review summary: Fujifilm X70 vs Sony RX100 V

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X70 and the Sony RX100 V?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Fujifilm X70: